dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 EDNS(0) options into Option code and data and store the data separately in a new array within the Block type?
 This would potentially allow exploitation of option data commonality.

-QUESTION: No EDNS(0) option currently includes a name, however if one were to include a name and permit name compression then both these mechanisms would fail.

 #### "Question"